aerth/libcryptage/README.md

 # libcryptage

-simple [age encryption](https://age-encryption.org/) for c/c++
+simple [age encryption](https://age-encryption.org/) for c/c++ programs

 # compile library

-create libcryptage.a, libcryptage.so, and a header file
+to create libcryptage.a, libcryptage.so, and a header file, run:

 ```
 make
 ```

 # usage

+to encrypt and decrypt medium size things:

 ```c
 #include <libcryptage.h>